 Chairman by majority vote of the full Committee.

-independent director and such member shall automatically be removed from the Committee unless the
+such member shall automatically be removed from the Committee unless the

-Board determines that an exception to the independence requirement is available
+Board determines that an exception to the independence requirement is

-under the NASDAQ rules and applicable law with respect to such member’s continued
+applicable law with respect to such member’s continued membership on the

-accounting, requisite professional certification in accounting, or any other comparable experience or
+certification in accounting, or any other comparable experience or

-background that results in the individual’s financial sophistication, such as being
+background that results in the individual’s financial sophistication, such

 3. Specific Responsibilities and Duties.